syednuman42/Syed-Numan-Portfolio/README.md

 # Syed_Portfolio

-DATA ANALYSIS of Movie Ratings
+Project 1: DATA ANALYSIS of Movie Ratings

 Is there a conflict of interest for a website that both sells movie tickets and diplays review ratings?
 Is there a bias in the movie rating of Fandango website